What to Look for in a New Home Builder or Home Remodeler

 No home is ever perfect.
-Ask about callbacks policy, punch list corrections and warranty service.
+Ask about callback policies, punch list corrections and warranty service.
 Ask who is responsible for appliances, heating and air conditioning and other installed options.
 Get a good feel for an individual builder’s procedure for handling issues after the fact.
-Get a sense for the builder’s attention to detail, and the builder’s willingness and ability to meet deadlines and commitments for follow-up on problems.
+Get a sense for the builder’s attention to detail, as well as the builder’s willingness and ability to meet deadlines and commitments for follow-up on problems.

 11. Ask what industry-sponsored training programs the builders or their staff have taken in recent years.
 Housing technology is constantly changing and professional home builders invest in keeping up-to-date.

 Home building is a serious business.
 It takes commitment to keep up with everything going on in the industry.
 It requires solid business skills and a track record of satisfied clients.
 If a “builder” proposes to build your home as a part-time job, you should proceed with caution.
 If this “builder” offers you a “better” financial deal, you need to wonder if you will really save in the long run – the old adage that you usually get what you pay for holds true for home buying as well.

 13. What is your experience and how long have you been in business?

 Good builders are proud of their track record and they will be happy to tell you about their experience, their strengths and what sets them apart from others.
 They will be honest with you about what they can do for you, when and for how much.

 14. What after-sales service does your company provide?

 Professional builders stand behind their homes with an after-sales service program to correct minor problems that may occur with your new home.
 Ask how the program works, how home owners request service, and how quickly service problems are resolved normally.